Last updated on March 17, 2026

 Hospital

-The Jane Cook Hospital was established on-campus in 1915 that featured ten beds and one operating room.
-6 6.3 It was named after the Secretary of the Woman’s Missionary Board of the Presbyterian Church and was the only hospital between Lexington and Ashland at the time.
-In 1918, the church constructed and assumed responsibility for a larger Jane Cook Hospital.
+The Jane Cook Hospital was established on campus in 1915 with ten beds and one operating room.
+6 6.3 It was named for the secretary of the Women’s Missionary Board of the Presbyterian Church and was, at the time, the only hospital between Lexington and Ashland.
+In 1918, the church constructed a larger Jane Cook Hospital and assumed responsibility for its operation.
 3

-On January 23, 1940, a fire consumed the hospital and all of its supplies.
-Menifee County was without a hospital for two years, when a larger hospital opened on March 2, 1942.
+On January 23, 1940, a fire destroyed the hospital and all of its supplies.
+Menifee County was left without a hospital for two years until a larger replacement opened on March 2, 1942.
 4 6

-In 1967, discussions were held to close to the Jane Cook Hospital due to escalating costs and the inability to secure a government loan for a nursing home that would have qualified for Medicare.
-6 The Jane Cook Hospital closed on December 31.
-The building was then leased by the Commonwealth of Kentucky and reused for five years as a Boy’s Rehabilitation Center by the Kentucky Department of Child Welfare.
+In 1967, discussions were held regarding the closure of the Jane Cook Hospital because of rising costs and the inability to obtain a government loan for a nursing home that would have qualified for Medicare.
+6 The hospital closed on December 31 of that year.
+The building was then leased by the Commonwealth of Kentucky and used for five years as a Boys Rehabilitation Center operated by the Kentucky Department of Child Welfare.

 Campus

-• Girl’s Dormitory: Constructed around 1917, the three-story Georgian Revival building featured a two-story mid-1940s addition.
-6
+- Girl’s Dormitory: Constructed around 1917, this three-story Georgian Revival building included a two-story addition dating to the mid-1940s.

-• Gymnasium: Erected in 1929, the one-story weatherboarded building was built upon a typical concrete foundation.
-6
+- Gymnasium: Erected in 1929, this one-story weatherboarded building stood on a concrete foundation.

-• Jane Cook Hospital: Built in 1941, the structure replaced the original 1915 building that had been destroyed by a fire in 1940.
-6 The building consisted of two sections with Neo-Georgian characteristics.
+- Jane Cook Hospital: Built in 1941, this building replaced the original 1915 hospital, which had been destroyed by fire in 1940.
+It consisted of two sections and incorporated Neo-Georgian design elements.

-• Manual Training Shop: Erected in 1926, the 1.5-story frame structure featured an attached garage.
-6
+- Manual Training Shop: Built in 1926, this 1.5-story frame structure included an attached garage.

-• Teacher’s Residence: Constructed in 1921, the 2.5-story brick building featured two-story portico.
-6
+- Teacher’s Residence: Built in 1921, this 2.5-story brick building featured a two-story portico.

 Sources